 The outside of all the buildings were left unfinished, to weather naturally.
 We think these buildings will age well, and we hope to see how they look ten years from now!

 Of course when we find a farmhouse we want to explore, we go right to the kitchen!
-Farmhouse kitchens mix charm and livability with a certain “making grub for the farmhands” feel.
+Rustic farmhouse kitchens mix charm and livability with a certain “making grub for the farmhands” feel.
 This kitchen is meant for some serious cooking – the 24 pots and pans aren’t just for show, and neither are the commercial-grade appliances.
 Our favorite detail is the tile flooring set into the wood floor, in the work areas.

 The dining room is almost like time-travel.
 The painted board walls and ceiling, the lovely antiques, the stone fireplace…this could be 1840.
 The subtle light fixtures and dark green windows brings the house up to date.